Aware Senior Care Blog

 Palliative care is also known as supportive care.
 While many people believe it is the same as hospice care and it means end of life, it is different.
 Likewise, palliative care offers treatment towards living as well as possible.
 Altogether it can bring hope, control, and a chance at a better quality of life.
 For both loved one and their caregivers.

 Above all, palliative care is patient/family-centered care.
 It is appropriate at any age and at any stage in a serious or chronic illness.
+It’s important to recognize the common myths about palliative care to ensure proper medical treatment for a loved one.

 Healthcare professionals embrace a patient’s values, goals, and wishes considering disease management.
 They ease the burden from pain, anxiety, fear, and other symptoms.
 With this in mind, family and friends who provide care learn about the patient’s plans and wishes.
 They receive support for the physical and mental costs of caregiving.